 Social media is a great place to experiment, connect with your reader and see how others are managing their challenges.

 Of course you could also publish mini posts on your own blog.
 That way your content stays on your own platform.
 (You just need 300 words so your post gets seen by search engines.)

 Now is the time to speak freely

-Back when I first started helping women to promote themselves confidently online, nobody believed how important it is to be true to yourself.
-In whatever you do online!
+Back when I first started helping women to promote themselves confidently nobody believed how important it is to be true to yourself especially online.
+In whatever you do!
 But soon, heart-centred entrepreneurs like Marie Forleo would show the way building huge online communities by being completely authentic.

 Gradually women would start to share their stories and speak more freely about the often life changing events that shape our journey.
 Even the bigger brands would become more open and personal.

 If there is one thing the pandemic is achieving, it is making people connect and support each other more.